symphatixe/GoCoding-Python/[3]/[7] Treasure Island/README.md

 # Treasure Island
-The purpose of this task is to create a treasure island game, in which the user picks choices to find the treasure or die in the process.
+The purpose of this task is to create a treasure island game, in which the user picks choices to find the treasure or dies in the process.

 ### Skills
 - Use Python user input to track the user's stage in the game.